basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/object-modeling-erlang.md

 keywords: [developers, client, 2i, search, erlang, modeling]
 ---

-####Getting Started with the Models

 To get started, let's create the records that we'll be using.

 <div class="note">
 <div class="title">Code Download</div>
 You can also download the code for this chapter at [Github](https://github.com/basho/taste-of-riak/tree/am-dem-erlang-modules/erlang/Ch03-Msgy-Schema).

-The Github version includes erlang type specifications, which have been omitted here for brevity.
+The Github version includes Erlang type specifications which have been omitted here for brevity.
 </div>